bzkarimi/XANES/README.md

 ## Running FDMNES

+* First of all, you need to set the path to your input file(s) in **fdmfile.txt** file.

+* The actual input file format is .txt.

+* Sample input/output files can be found here:

 * ./mpirun_fdmnes -np 16: To run the parallel version of **FDMNES**.

 * HOST_NUM_FOR_MUMPS=4 ./mpirun_fdmnes -np 20: 20 MPI processes, which fdmnes divides into 5 groups of 4 processes in each.
 One group calculates one energy value by parallel MUMPS solver with 4 parallel processes.